sovrin-foundation/SGF-v3/bbu/docs/gf_info/glossary.md

 ### Consortium Trustee
 A Trustee who is a member of the Bedrock Consortium Board of Directors.
 The trust in Consortium Trustees is bestowed collectively on behalf of all Identity Owners.

-### Sovrin ToIP Metasystem Governance Framework

-A set of business, legal and technical governance documents that describe how members of the Sovrin Metasystem will operate.

-### Sovrin Network

-The system of ledgers under the Sovrin DID Root Namespace (```did:sov```).

-### Remote Peer-Net

-A system of ledgers associated with a DID Root Namespace that operates under its own Governance Framework.
-From a Sovrin perspective this would be a trusted ledger as it is recognized under the Sovrin GF.

-### Sovrin Ecosystem of Trust

-A white-list of Identity Utility Networks within the Sovrin ToIP Metasystem (STM).

-### Sovrin Peer-Net

-A peer-net that is register under the did:sov Root Namespace.

-### Trusted Remote Network

-The system of ledgers under the did:sov Root Namespace that adhere to a ToIP Metasystem Governance Framework.

-### Remote Metasystem Network

-The system of ledgers under a disparate Root Namespace that may or may not exist under a foreign ToIP Metasystem Governance Framework.

 ### Key Recovery
 The process of recovering access to and control of a set of Private Keys—or an entire Wallet—after loss or compromise.
 Key Recovery is a major focus of the emerging DKMS standard for cryptographic key management.
 See also Recovery Key.